nswarr/awesome-websocket/README.md

   void send(ArrayBufferView data);
 ```

-### Usage!

-This package makes an object that looks a fair bit like a WebSocket available
-to you.
 You can consume the functionality in a couple ways, either by explicit
 creation of one of these 'enhanced WebSockets' or by replacing the native
 WebSocket implementation with the one of your choosing.